Liliana Cavani: Milarepa (1973)

 The director undertook a venture into Oriental mystical experiences with Milarepa (1973).
 A story inspired in a classic text of Tibetan literature, Milarepa moves back and forth in time between the story of the title character, a mystic of the eleventh century and a young westerner whose travails are not very different, both being torn between the search for knowledge and a quest for power.
 The film was praised by Pier Paolo Pasolini who called it a "truly beautiful film".

 The Night Porter (1974)

 Cavani was not well known beyond Italy until she made the 1974 film The Night Porter (Il portiere di notte), which remains the film for which she is best remembered.
 The plot, set in Vienna in 1957, follows an SS camp guard and a former concentration camp survivor engaging in a sadomasochistic relationship after meeting again by a chance encounter.
 A deeply controversial film, it starred Dirk Bogarde and Charlotte Rampling.

 American critic Roger Ebert called it "despicable", and both major New York critics, Pauline Kael (The New Yorker) and Vincent Canby (The New York Times) dismissed it as "junk".
-However, in Europe, the film was hailed as a ground-breaking attempt to probe the unsettling sexual and psychological ambiguities generated by war.
+The German Filmdienst categorised the film as "political pornography".
+In later years, The Night Porter was seen as a ground-breaking attempt to probe the unsettling sexual and psychological ambiguities generated by war.